 XPO Logistics

 XPO Logistics is one of the fastest-growing supply chain companies in the nation, having contracts with more than 50,000 companies, so you’ll never have any issue getting enough hours.
 The company invests in its workforce to keep time and benefits competitive, allowing them to recruit only the best.
-You can earn up to $65,000 annually with XPO logistics as a driver.

 Acme Truck Line

-Acme offers numerous driving job opportunities for rookies and experienced drivers alike.
+Acme offers numerous driving work opportunities for rookies and experienced drivers alike.
 Their qualification requirements are relatively simple and straightforward, leaving you not to worry about jumping through hoops just to get employed.
 However, they don’t offer paid CDL training.

 J. B. Hunt